Advanced head and neck squamous cell cancer

 Chemotherapy

 A treatment option that uses a drug to treat the cancer.
-It can be given in many ways, such as an IV line into the vein or as a pill that you swallow.
+It can be given in many ways, such as an intravenous (IV) line into the vein or as a pill that you swallow.

 Targeted therapy